5G Core Network Setup

 Introduction

-• YateNRF is equivalent of YateSTP or YateDRA for 5G networks.
+• YateNRF works similarly to YateSTP or YateDRA, but for 5G networks.

-• YateUDM is equivalent of YateHSS/HLR for 5G networks.
-YateUDM has similar features like YateHSS/HLR.
-It allows SS7 Support and Diameter support, but more than an usual YateHSS/HLR, the YateUDM allows 5G support.
-When this new feature is disabled your YateUDM works like an YateHSS/HLR, but when 5G support feature is enable two more wizard steps will be displayed: CAPIF and UDM/AUSF settings.
+• YateUDM is equivalent to YateHSS/HLR for 5G networks.
+It allows SS7 Support and Diameter support, but more than a usual YateHSS/HLR, the YateUDM allows 5G support.
+If I disable the 5G feature, YateUDM functions exactly like a YateHSS/HLR.
+However, when I enable 5G support, I see two additional wizard steps: CAPIF and UDM/AUSF settings.

 My Network